11 Places To See In Amritsar To Spend A Magical Time In The Golden City

 Golden Temple

-We cannot really start this list with any other place other than Golden Temple.
+We cannot really start any lists for places with any other destination other than Golden Temple.
 This pre-eminent religious site is considered one of the holiest places.
 The best thing about it is that it is open to people from all walks of life and all faiths, represented by four entrances that symbolise their belief in equality for all.
 It is entirely run by volunteers, with a man-made pool where you can also spot some fish.
-It is a great place to visit with friends and family, which ought to bring you peace.
+It is a great place to visit in Amritsar with friends and family, which ought to bring you peace.
 You can also do some seva in the largest kitchen here.

 Timings: Open 24 hours, seven days a week.